TexasInstruments/flash-rover/README.md

 The following hardware requirements for both TI development boards and custom boards are:
 * A 2-pin JTAG connection via a XDS110 debugger to the TI device.
-* The external flash is connected to the TI device through SPI.
+* The external flash is connected to the TI device via SPI.

 Currently known supported external flash hardware are:
-* Macronix MX25R1635F
-* Macronix MX25R8035F
+* Macronix MX25R
-* WinBond W25X40CL
-* WinBond W25X20CL
+* WinBond W25X

 Note that other external flash hardware which are not listed above, but are functionally compatible, will most likely work with *flash-rover*.